If you have not done so already, clone the lingua-franca repository into your working directory.

 Once the indexing finishes, you can expand the Gradle project and see the set of Tasks.

-In the Run/Debug Configurations dialog, click on the text box next to Tasks: and append args to specify the LF target.
-For example,
+In the Create Run Configuration dialog, click on the text box next to Run, select

 You will see a new run/debug config added to the top-level menu bar, as shown below.